printdotio/printio-android-sdk/docs/SDK_REFERENCE.md

 ```java
 PIOConfig.setHeaderColor(int color); //color is a 6-digit (rgb) or 8-digit (argb) hex value
 ```
-_Note that the value set programmatically will override the value set in xml!_
+_Note that the value set programmatically will override the value set in xml._

 To change separator and texts' colors, modify the following item in `res/values/colors.xml`
 ```xml